EAMIRorg/Squidbox/README.md

 In VS Code, set the integrated terminal to use `zsh`

-# General Setup

-  - Install [Python](https://www.python.org/downloads/) (or via Homebrew: `brew install python`)

-  Once Python is installed, follow one of the setup methods described below.

 # Automatic Setup for MacOS (Python + PlatformIO)
-Open Terminal on MacOS, and copy and run:
+Open the Terminal utility on MacOS, and copy and run:

 ```bash
 /bin/bash -c 'set -euo pipefail